AriFordsham/GHCWiki/why-not-git-hub.md

 - Github is not open-source, so we can't fix any (future) issue we might have with it.

+- Some people will have a different handle on GitHub then they do on Trac.

 ## Related mailing-list discussion threads

 - [ "Any interest in moving GHC issues / wiki to github?"
 (Jul 2013 @ ghc-devs)](http://thread.gmane.org/gmane.comp.lang.haskell.ghc.devel/1444)